ARMmbed/mbed-client/README.md

 ### Device Management and Service Enabler Interface

-The Device Management and Service Enabler Interface is used by the LWM2M Server to access Object Instances and Resources available in the LWM2M Client.
+The Device Management and Service Enabler Interface is used by the LWM2M Server to access Object Instances and Resources available in the client.
 The interface provides this access through the following operations:

 - **Create**
 - **Read**